elyeandre/Astra/src/docs/latest/src/getting_started.md

 ./astra-luajit-linux-amd64 export-bundle
 ```

-which will create a new file called `astra_bundle.lua`.
-You can include it in your code to get intellisense and references for the available functions.
-The import will be ignored during runtime as Astra will use it's own packaged bundle internally instead.
-There are some pure lua utilities for example table validation, ... which are also included in the bundle by default, but you can ignore them if you wish.
+which will create a new folder called `.astra` along with a new file `.luarc.json`.
+They are used for intellisense and references for the available functions.
+There are some pure lua utilities for example table validation, ... which are also included in the bundle by default.

 ## Interal dev environment